bobb34/QST/README.md

 Want to create an online or mobile quiz, survey or test?
 From a quick quiz on your phone to large scale, high stakes proctored desktop testing, our software makes it easy.

-The numerous features (Immediate detailed results, WYSIWYG, Math-Chemistry/Equation/Formula/Symbol and Basic Editors, Question Bank, Multiple Question Types, Multiple Delivery Styles, Multiple Delivery Options, Multiple Results Options, Randomly Chosen Questions, Branching Questions/Skip Logic, Auto Marking, Print a QST, Save a users marked QST as a PDF, Schedule a QST, Bulk upload students/instructors/classes, etc.) in open source QST rival or surpass those found in commercial online exam and survey software systems.
+The numerous features (Immediate detailed results, WYSIWYG/Math-Chemistry/Equation/Formula/Symbol and Basic Text Editors, Question Bank, Multiple Question Types, Multiple Delivery Styles, Multiple Delivery Options, Multiple Results Options, Randomly Chosen Questions, Branching Questions/Skip Logic, Auto Marking, Print a QST, Save a users marked QST as a PDF, Schedule a QST, Bulk upload students/instructors/classes, etc.) in open source QST rival or surpass those found in commercial online exam and survey software systems.
 Too many features to mention here, but following are a few.

 QST allows you to view/mark users quizzes and tests and examine detailed statistics for each quiz/survey/test and question(s) in it.
 Real time results analysis.
 View detailed QST results by class/group in GradeBook.

-Share your questions with other QST users or your Question Bank Administrator (export/import questions with images and pdf's as QST XML).
+Share your questions with other QST users or your Question Bank Administrator (export/import questions with images and pdf's and explanations and file descriptions as QST XML).

 Import questions and answers (including images) in your word .docs.

 Export/Import Moodle XML questions: multiple choice (one or many answers), matching, true/false, short answer and essay.
 Includes images in questions and answers.
+Also file descriptions in alt tags for screenreaders and General feedback.

 Export/Import IMS QTI 2/3 open format questions: multiple choice (one or many answers), matching, true/false, short answer and essay.
 Includes images in questions and answers and rubrics.